-WASHINGTON, October 29, 2018 — On November 2, 2018, at 12:00 p.m.
-EDT, the U.S. Department of Agriculture (USDA) will release selected tables prepared for the upcoming USDA Agricultural Projections to 2028 report.
-USDA will post online tables containing long-term supply, use, and price projections to 2028 for major U.S. crops and livestock products and will include supporting U.S. and international macroeconomic assumptions.
-The short-term projections from the October 11, 2018 World Agricultural Supply and Demand Estimates report are used as a starting point.
+(Washington, D.C., October 26, 2020) – On November 6, 2020 at 3:00 p.m.
+EST, the U.S. Department of Agriculture (USDA) will release select tables prepared for the upcoming USDA Agricultural Projections to 2030 report.
+USDA will post online tables containing long-term supply, use, and price projections to 2030 for major U.S. crops and livestock products, as well as supporting U.S. and international macroeconomic assumptions.
+The short-term projections from the October 9, 2020 World Agricultural Supply and Demand Estimates report are used as the starting point.

-The complete USDA Agricultural Projections to 2028 report will be released in February 2019.
-The complete report will include a full discussion of the commodity supply and use projections, as well as projections for farm income and global commodity trade.
-The early-release tables will be posted to the USDA Office of the Chief Economist's (OCE) website.
+The complete USDA Agricultural Projections to 2030 report will be released in February 2021 and will include a full discussion of the commodity supply and use projections, and projections for farm income and global commodity trade.

 USDA is an equal opportunity provider, employer and lender.